 If you prefer to keep everything in house, you can use GoodSync's cloud storage.
-Plans are paid annually, and start at $9.99 for 10GB of storage, maxing out at $699.99 for 8TB of storage.
-Businesses have the option of three plans: GoodSync Workstation, Server, and Control Center.
+Plans are paid annually, and start at $9.99 for 10GB, maxing out at $699.99 for 8TB.
+Businesses have the option of three plans (opens in new tab): GoodSync Workstation, Server, and Control Center.

 For $39.95 a year, Workstation provides backup and synchronization for one system.
 The GoodSync Server plan costs $499.95 a year, and allows unlimited users to connect to the platform, which is fantastic value.
 Control Center enables remote management of all workstations and servers, offering a more administrative service.
 The cost of the Control Center plan wasn't available on the website, nor was the amount of storage included in each business plan.